 1. Patricia Bath made significant contributions to ophthalmology

 Place of birth: Harlem, New York City

-During her fellowship in Ophthalmology at Columbia University, she discovered that African Americans were more likely to suffer from blindness and significantly more likely to develop glaucoma than other patients.
+During her fellowship in Ophthalmology at Columbia University, she published work that demonstrated African Americans were more likely to suffer from blindness, and significantly more likely to develop glaucoma than other patients.

 Place of birth: Pennsauken, New Jersey

-Harold was a well-respected educator too and often cited teaching as one of his many passions. he would receive many awards throughout his career including: the first Charles Drew World Medical Prize from Harvard University in 1989, an Honoris Causa doctoral degree from Harvard University in 1996, the Centennial Medal of the Harvard Graduate School of Arts and Sciences in 2000, and the National Academy of Science’ highest honor, the Public Welfare Medal in 1995.
+Amos was a well-respected educator and often cited teaching as one of his many passions.
+He would receive many awards throughout his career including the first Charles Drew World Medical Prize from Harvard University, in 1989, an Honoris Causa doctoral degree from Harvard University in 1996, the Centennial Medal of the Harvard Graduate School of Arts and Sciences in 2000, and the National Academy of Science’ highest honor, the Public Welfare Medal, in 1995.

 Place of birth: Maryland

 Thomas is a highly accomplished and talented scientist and inventor.
 Born in 1943, she graduated from Morgan State University as one of only two women in her class to major in physics and began a lifelong career working at NASA.

 At NASA, Thomas helped develop the image-processing systems for LANDSAT (the first satellite to send images from space).
 She is best known as the inventor of the Illusion Transmitter, which has proved highly influential for NASA researches.
 Her invention would be widely adopted by NASA and is still used in the production of televisions and video screens.
 She retired from NASA in 1995.